-Constant Contact makes it looks easy to create and manage your first email marketing campaign with 60 days of the free trial.
-You’ll need to enter your name, email, and contact details to get started.
+Constant Contact makes it looks easy to create and manage your first email marketing campaign with a 60-day FREE trial.

 For international users (outside the US and Canada), your sign up page looks different than the common page.
-So, it will offer a 30-day free trial (credit card required) from Constant Contact.
+So, they offer the first month free.

 Once you’ve completed the signup form, you’ll be directed to your Constant Contact dashboard.
 It will guide you about what to do next with building your email list.

-The drag and drop visual editor is super easy to use and navigate once you’ve looked into it.
-You can use blocks in the editor’s left side to customize your design by uploading your images, text, even your own videos.
+The drag-and-drop visual editor is super easy to use and navigate once you’ve looked into it.
+You can use blocks in the editor’s left side to customize your design by uploading your images, text, and even your own videos.

 Once you’ve satisfied with your design, click “Continue” to create an eye-catching subject line to grab more and more reader’s attention.